 If you’re in Banos, this is a MUST.
 It’s a quick 30-minute bus from Banos …or you can hire a pushbike which might take a couple hours depending on how physically fit you are …or hire a jeep and drive through the mountains as we did, which was epic!!!

 With a rain-forest environment surrounding the waterfall along with steep staircases built into the cliff and a suspension bridge leading you closer to the waterfall, it is a sight you gotta see with your own eyes!
 The entrance itself cost us $2 USD (probably one of the most worth it $2 I’ve ever spent)

 After about a 20-minute walk through the bush, to get to the Devil’s Cauldron you’ll be left wondering why you aren’t travelling the world more often, finding places just like this.

-It is good to know though, that there are two different entrances for the waterfall.
+It is good to know though, that there are two different entrances to the waterfall.
 We took the second one that is reached from across the soccer field which truly brings you into the heart of the waterfall, something you won’t experience with the main entrance.
 (Entrance fee at the main entrance is a tad cheaper at $1)

 You get so close you can almost touch it!
 Look at this video of our mission… You can crawl right behind it.

-#2 Rafting in The Pastaza River
+#2 Rafting on The Pastaza River

 Craving for a little more adventure?
 Then white water rafting in the Pastaza River will be sure to satisfy the inner adrenaline junky in you!
 We started off by taking a 30 minutes ride organized by Geotours Banos to the starting point of the rafting route.